 - 1. DISCONNECT MILL FROM POWER! - 2.
-Loosen the two cap screws on the leadscrew nut accessed from underneath the left side of the table, as shown in Figure 64.
+Loosen the two cap screws on the leadscrew nut accessed from underneath the left side of the table, as shown in Figure 61.

-Figure 64.
+Figure 61.
 Longitudinal leadscrew nut and cap screw, as viewed from underneath the left side of the table.

-- 3. Rotate the adjustment plate on the leadscrew nut in small increments, then check the amount of backlash. - 4.
+- 3. Use the T-handle hex wrench or similar tool to rotate the adjustment plate on the leadscrew nut in small increments, then rotate the X-axis ball handle to check the amount of backlash. - 4.
 When you are satisfied with the adjustment, re-tighten the two cap screws.